-- Disability Resource Center helps students access learning opportunities, whether in class, at work, or in social and cultural experiences.
+The DRC helps students access learning opportunities, whether in class, at work, or in social and cultural experiences.
+Visit the DRC website.

-- SMART Learning Commons offers small-group workshops, individual consultations, exam reviews, media production, and a test bank.
+SMART offers small-group workshops, individual consultations, exam reviews, media production, and a test bank.
 Visit the SMART Learning Commons website.

 The honors program has peer consulting sessions and study groups.
 Visit the University Honor Program website.

 Students in the College of Science and Engineering use special computer labs for coursework.
 If you choose to have a personal computer, the college does not require any specific type of computer or software.

 There are 13 computer labs with the special software and hardware you will need for your major.
 Visit the CSE Labs website.

 Virtual Online Linux Environment (VOLE)